danielroedl/vsc-meld-diff/README.md

 ## Select for meld compare
 Set the current selected file as the first file for the comparison (left side in meld).

-This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) and the [editor title context menu](#usage-with-editor-title-context-menu).
+This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) (only if one element is selected) and the [editor title context menu](#usage-with-editor-title-context-menu).

 ![Compare file to compare to from file list](images/select_for_compare.png)

 ## Compare with selected for meld compare
 Compare the current file (right side in meld) with the file selected before by '*Select for meld compare*'.

-This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) and the [editor title context menu](#usage-with-editor-title-context-menu).
+This command is also available in the [file list](#usage-with-file-list-also-folder-comparison-possible) (only if one element is selected and an element for meld compare is selected before) and the [editor title context menu](#usage-with-editor-title-context-menu).

 ![Compare to selected from file list](images/compare_to_selected.png)